Almantask/philosophers-timeline/README.md

 ## Deploy

-Once you run `npm run-script buld`, you will see a `_site` directory containing static HTML/CSS/JS files with your site content.
+Once you run `npm run-script build`, you will see a `_site` directory containing static HTML/CSS/JS files with your site content.
 You can now use any static site hosting to deploy these files!

 ### GitHub pages